Fraudulent Conveyances Act 1571: Cases under the act

+Subsequent developments

+Sections 4 and 6 of the act were repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+125), which came into force on 28 July 1863.

+The whole act was repealed by section 207 of, and the seventh schedule to, the Law of Property Act 1925 (15 & 16 Geo.
+5. c.
+20).

 Other jurisdictions

 United States

 Many U.S. states enacted their own versions of the Statute of 13 Elizabeth after the American Revolution.
 The act was later superseded by the Uniform Fraudulent Conveyances Act of 1918 (UFCA), which in turn was superseded by the Uniform Fraudulent Transfer Act of 1984 (UFTA).
 To date, UFTA has been enacted in 43 states and the District of Columbia.

 Both the Bankruptcy Act of 1938 and the Bankruptcy Reform Act of 1978 also included their own versions of the UFCA, thus ensuring that bankruptcy trustees can "avoid" (in other words, reverse) fraudulent transfers made by the bankrupt person within a certain time window before they filed for bankruptcy.

 Commonwealth

 The laws of England were incorporated into numerous of the colonies on specified dates.
 In Western Canada for example, the laws of England were incorporated as the laws of the Northwest Territories (now Saskatchewan, Alberta, the Northwest Territories and Nunavut) as at 1885.
 Although most former colonies have passed similar legislation, the 1571 Act may still be in effect in some jurisdictions.
 All Australian States and Territories and New Zealand received the Statute, and have equivalent provisions.